Meet Our Team

 Christy Moss

-Christy Moore grew up locally in Fairfax, VA.
+Christy Moss grew up locally in Fairfax, VA.
 She began riding horses at a young age, training and competing in Dressage until she went to William and Mary for her undergraduate studies.
 There she continued to pursue her love of animals, and especially horses, by majoring in Biology and riding with the Hunter/Jumper Equestrian Program.
 She then ventured north to New York for veterinary school, graduating from Cornell University College of Veterinary Medicine in 2018 with Honors.

 In her free time, Christy enjoys running and hiking with her dog Barzy, as well as visiting local breweries and wineries.
 She lives in Gainesville, VA with her husband, Ashton.